-- If a network error show with Connection Refused message, make sure that the server is configured, check if the port used is the same as your setup or look at your firewall and make sure PuTTY is not blocked.
+- Make sure that the server is configured, check if the port used is the same as your setup, or look at your firewall and make sure PuTTY is not blocked.

-PuTTy being a free and open source terminal application allows system administrator to login to remote server over SSH.
+PuTTy is a free and open-source terminal application that allows the system administrator to log in to a remote server over SSH.
 This small yet highly stable application is also used to transfer files securely via SCP and SFTP.

-The error “Network error: connection refused” is one of the common PuTTY related errors that you may face while working with Putty.
-The error pops-up when you try to connect to a remote server for the first time or 100th time.
+The fatal error “Network error: connection refused” in Windows 10 is one of the common PuTTY-related errors that you may face while working with Putty.
+The error pops up when you try to connect to a remote server for the first time or the 100th time.

-I have had my fare of share of problems with PuTTy, but most of the time the errors are caused by small but not so obvious issues.
+I have had my fair share of problems with PuTTy, but most of the time, the errors are caused by small but not-so-obvious issues.

 What causes Network error: Connection Refused errors?